kmlprtsng/node-react-fullstack/server/readme.md

 axios to make ajax calls.
 redux-thunk for action creation.

-create all the action creaters are in the /actions directory
+create all the action creaters are in the /actions directory.

+add redux thunk as middleware `applyMiddleware(reduxThunk)`.

 ES6 import funda.
 If the file has a deafult export like